hermmanhender/eprllib/README.md

 ## Contribution

 Contributions are welcome!
 If you wish to improve this project or add new features, feel free to submit a pull request.
+Checkout our *Code of Conduct* and *How to Contribute* documentation.

 ## Licency